Clinical uses of amiodarone

 This topic will review the electrophysiologic properties of amiodarone, clinical indications, and dosing recommendations for oral and intravenous amiodarone.
 The side effects of amiodarone are discussed in detail elsewhere.
-(See "Major side effects of amiodarone" and "Amiodarone and thyroid dysfunction".)
+(See "Monitoring and management of amiodarone side effects" and "Amiodarone and thyroid dysfunction".)

 There is little correlation between the plasma concentration of amiodarone or its major active metabolite, desethylamiodarone, and drug efficacy or toxicity .